imorerod/weekend-sql-todo/README.md

 - [ ] POST route to add a book
 - [ ] `index.html` page shows all books (Ajax GET)
 - [ ] page allows you to add a new book (Ajax POST)
-- [ ] Clear form on sucessful add of new book
+- [ ] Clear form on successful add of new book
 - [ ] Page should refresh with up to date data after new book added

 ## Stretch Goals

+### Magazines

+Add a `magazines` table with columns for:
+ - `title`: the name of the magazine
+ - `issue_number`: the magazine issue number
+ - `pages`: how many pages in the magazine

+- Magazines
+    - [ ] GET route to send back all magazines
+    - [ ] POST route to add a magazine
+    - [ ] `index.html` page shows all magazines (Ajax GET)
+    - [ ] page allows you to add a new magazine (Ajax POST)
+    - [ ] Clear form on successful add of new magazine
+    - [ ] Page should refresh with up to date data after new magazine added
 - [ ] Improve the styling of the page -- Bootstrap & CSS
     - [ ] Center the header, table, on the page
     - [ ] Give alternating rows difference in color
     - [ ] Give Labels to the input boxes
     - [ ] Give the form its own area on the page -- make it distinct from the table
     - [ ] Make the page responsive -- Bootstrap Containers will be helpful!
-- [ ] Add validation to your form
+- [ ] Add validation to your form(s)
+    - [ ] If a user tries to enter a book or magazine where one of the fields is empty, it should show an alert and not make a request to the server.